ING Banner

 SYS> focusrun &

-Note: Complete the focus run in a suitable filter.
-The reddest filter in the wheel is desirable, since it will have the smallest FWHM for a point source.
+IMPORTANT: If you are focusing on one only filter, then run the focus run in a suitable filter.
+A broad-band red filter is desirable since it will have the best FWHM for a point source.

 A dialog box will pop up and the appropriate values may be filled in and a focus run started.
 The default values should be good, but the recommended values are: